US Forces in Somalia

 Geolocation notes

-Reports of the incident mention that the strike targeted a vehicle outside of the town Saakow (سااكوو), for which the coordinates are: 1.637795, 42.452829.
+Reports of the incident initially only mentioned that the strike took place in South-central Somalia.
+A subsequent FOIA response pointed to the town Jilib as location of the strike.
 Due to limited information and satellite imagery available to Airwars, we were unable to verify the location further.
+The coordinates for the town Jilib are: 0.494527, 42.777868.

 US Forces Assessment: